neilgmacy/JSONDemoApp/README.md

 ## Add dependencies

 The first step in using Jackson is to import the libraries from Maven Central.
+I'm just using the [core][jackson-core] library here as there's nothing especially complicated involved, but the other main ones are the [databind][jackson-databind] library for binding JSON to Java objects, and the [annotations][jackson-annotations] library containing the core annotations for Jackson.

 I'm using [OkHttp][okhttp] for networking, so include that too if you want to follow this tutorial exactly.

 ```
 //Jackson libraries for JSON parsing
 compile 'com.fasterxml.jackson.core:jackson-core:2.5.1'
-compile 'com.fasterxml.jackson.core:jackson-databind:2.5.1'
-compile 'com.fasterxml.jackson.core:jackson-annotations:2.5.1'

 //okhttp client for network requests
 compile 'com.squareup.okhttp:okhttp:2.3.0'